rossrobino/blog/src/content/headings-astro-svelte.md

 First, we will create a `Headings.svelte` component.
 We will want to use this in two different places, so we will build it with that flexibility in mind.
 We can pass in either an imported `file`, or just the `headings` from the file in a layout.

 Each `.md` or `.mdx` file can be imported with a built in Astro method which we will implement in the [next section](#import-in-other-pages).
-Imported files contain a [variety of data points](https://docs.astro.build/en/reference/api-reference/#markdown-files), we can utlize these two:
+Imported files contain a [variety of data points](https://docs.astro.build/en/reference/api-reference/#markdown-files), we can utilize these two:

 - `url` contains the path to file
 - `headings` contains a list of heading objects